 Our program consists of:

-- A Russian and Polish concentration, providing at least four years of language training, and courses in Polish and Russian literature
+- A Russian and Polish major, providing at least four years of language training, and courses in Polish and Russian literature

 - A growing number of courses on Russian and East European culture, aimed at the general student audience, and fulfilling graduation requirements

-- Opportunities to complete the College language requirement in any of the following five languages: Russian, Czech, Polish, Bosnian-Serbo-Croatian and Ukrainian
+- Opportunities to complete the College language requirement in any of the following five languages: Russian, Czech, Polish, BCS and Ukrainian

 - An intensive, year-long Russian language program, consisting of two eight-credit courses, taking the student through and beyond the regular first and second year courses in an accelerated-track immersion environment